prax-wallet/prax/README.md

 extension.
 For content script changes, you must also manually reload pages hosting the injected scripts.

+#### Building against feature branches

+When testing Prax locally, you may want to depend on as-yet unreleased software changes, e.g. in the [web repo].
+To do so:

+1. In the [web repo], run `pnpm install && pnpm build && pnpm dev:pack`
+2. In the [web repo], run `pnpm dev` (in a separate terminal)
+3. In the [prax repo], run `pnpm -w add:tgz ~/PATH_TO_WEB_REPO/web/packages/*/penumbra-zone-*.tgz && pnpm -w syncpack fix-mismatches && pnpm dev`

+Provided you configured `CHROMIUM_PROFILE`, you should see a browser launch, running the local builds.
+You must also ensure that the desired feature branches are checked out in the local git repos.

 #### Manually loading your unbundled build of Prax into Chrome

 If you don't want to use the profile tool, you must manually load the extension.